quentinlampin/draft-lampin-schc-minimal-architecture/draft-lampin-schc-minimal-architecture-00.md

  meaning that they send similar packets to Endpoint B. This allows the SCHC `Instances` on Host A, B and C to share the same SCHC Context, which reduces the complexity of administration and management of this deployment.
- In the following, we refer to SCHC `Instances` that share a common SCHC Context as a SCHC `Domain`.
+ In the following, we refer to `Instances` that share a SCHC `Context` as a `Domain`.

 ### Requirements for the minimal architecture

 In this typical IoT deployment scenario, the requirements for the minimal architecture are as follows:

-- The SCHC Context of Endpoint A MUST be compatible with the SCHC Context of Endpoint B and Endpoint C. This means that the SoR, parsers, and rule IDs are consistent between the three `Instances`.
+- The `Context` of all three `Endpoints` A MUST be compatible.
+This means that
+- the SoR, parsers, and rule IDs are consistent between the three `Instances`.
-- The SCHC Context MUST be synchronized between the three `Instances`.
+- The `Context` MUST be synchronized between the three `Instances`.
 This means that an updated SCHC Session between all three `Instances` is established whenever the `Context` is updated or modified.
-- The SCHC `Domain` MUST be able to manage the SCHC Contexts of all `Instances` that belong to it.
-This includes context synchronization, rule lifecycle management, and profile distribution.
+- The SCHC `Domain` MUST be able to manage the SCHC `Contexts` of all `Instances` that belong to it.
+This includes the Endpoints enrollment, provisioning of `Contexts` and synchronization.
+This role is assumed by a logical component of the `Domain`, referred to as the `Domain Manager`.

 ### Discussions

-**Why synchronize the SCHC Context of A and C?** Synchronizing the SCHC Context of Endpoint A and Endpoint C is desirable.
-This reduces the complexity of managing multiple SCHC Contexts at Endpoint B and eventually reduces the size of the Rules IDs, impacting the SCHC packet size.
+**Why synchronize the `Contexts` of A and C?** Synchronizing the `Contexts` of Endpoint A and Endpoint C is desirable.
+This reduces the complexity of managing multiple `Contexts` at Endpoint B and eventually reduces the size of the Rules IDs, impacting the SCHC packet size.